RetroReversing/retroReversing/pages/consoles/n64/SuperMario64.md

 ## Sony Playstation 3
 <iframe width="560" height="315" src="https://www.youtube.com/embed/avTl-CgjblA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-As you can see from the video, the sound and controller input has not been implemented yet but it is definetly a cool proof of concept!
+As you can see from the video, the sound and controller input has not been implemented yet but it is definitely a cool proof of concept!
 You can find the source code for the Playstation 3 port here: [Comparing mkst:3ds-port...fgsfdsfgs:ps3 · mkst/sm64-port](https://github.com/mkst/sm64-port/compare/3ds-port...fgsfdsfgs:ps3)

 ## DOS port (3dfx)